AlfonsoG-dev/javaBuild/README.md

 ------

 # Features
-- [x] compile the project to bin
+- [x] compile the project to bin.
-- [x] extracts the jar files inside lib to create later the project jar file
+- [x] extracts the jar files inside lib to create later the project jar file.
-- [x] create the project jar file
+- [x] create the project jar file.
+- [x] run the project without using jar files.
-- [x] build the project, combine the 3 previously mention
+- [x] build the project, combine the 3 previously mention.
-- [x] create the folder structure of the project
+- [x] create the folder structure of the project.
-- [x] create the run powershell script and executes the project
+- [x] create the run powershell script and executes the project.

 # TODO's
 - [ ] add to the *--add* CLI command the aggregation of modules like the ones of `javaFX`